 Do people really think fat people don’t know they are fat and would instantly be thin just because some doctors says, “Oh, you should lose weight”?

 People do actually think that, and it’s absurd.
-I’ve talked to literally thousands of patients considering bariatric surgery.
-They were not ignorant of obesity’s health risks, and nearly all tried everything for years to lose weight.
+Many of my patients are overweight.
+They are not ignorant of obesity’s health risks, and nearly all tried everything for years to lose weight.
 While weight-loss is crucial and possible for many people, it’s not easy or instant for anyone, and a bit more encouragement from the “establishment” was not the secret sauce anyone was missing.
 Protecting obese people, who could not lose weight instantly three years ago is one reason we went to such lengths to control the the virus.
 42% of Americans are obese, their lives are not expendable, and the “establishment” could not have reversed obesity on a dime in March 2020.
 If Dr. Makary disagrees, then he should explain why he failed to cure obesity in Virginia during his stint as that state’s COVID advisor.

 And let’s pause and look what Dr. Makary has communicated in just two short sentences.
 He’s signaled that COVID is over, denigrated his critics as the “establishment”, and claimed they were incapable of independent thought.
 He absurdly implied that obese people were ignorant of their condition, and that “Covid’s leading modifiable risk factor” could have been drastically improved if not for the apathy of the “establishment”.
 Moreover, he disrespected his readers by spreading easily-refutable misinformation, claiming that “Throughout the pandemic, the medical establishment never talked about Covid’s leading modifiable risk factor—obesity.”
 Throughout the pandemic!
 Never!
 Either Dr. Makary didn’t bother with basic fact checking or he didn’t care that he was spreading a blatant falsity.
 However, his goal wasn’t to communicate accurate information.
 Like most Sensible Medicine writers, his aim was to trigger anger and groupthink.